Shrimp and Rice

 – Yumna

-Shrimp And Rice Ingredients
+Shrimp and Rice Ingredients

 Ingredients to make the recipe

-How to Make Shrimp And Rice
+How to Make Shrimp and Rice

-Step 1: Add the marinade ingredients (garlic, oil, lemon, parsley, salt, and pepper) to a bowl and toss the shrimp to coat it fully.
+Step 1: Add the marinade ingredients (garlic, oil, lemon, parsley, salt, and pepper) to a bowl and toss the shrimp to coat fully.
+Rest at room temperature until ready to add to the rice.

-Step 7: Spoon the shrimp in a single layer on the cooked rice and replace the lid.
+Step 3: Spoon the shrimp in a single layer on the cooked rice and replace the lid.

 Lemon Herb Shrimp and Rice.

-Shrimp and Rice recipe
+Shrimp and Rice Recipe

 Author: Yumna Jawad

-5 from 44 reviews
+5 from 44 votes

-This one-pan Shrimp and Rice recipe is made with rice cooked in broth and lemon marinated shrimp that steams right on top of the rice.
+This one-pan shrimp and rice recipe is made with rice cooked in broth and lemon marinated shrimp that steams right on top of the rice.
 Serve everything in one bowl for an easy meal.

 Prep Time10 minutes